Strategy10 min read

 The e-commerce SEO hierarchy

-Not all pages are equal.
-Prioritize in this order:
+Not all pages are equal in e-commerce.
+Prioritize your optimization efforts in this order.

 1. Category pages (highest priority)